ceilfors/gq/backlog.md

 ```

 # Technical debt
+- Spock multline comparison is not clear.
+Also it requires denormalize everywhere.
+Introduce a method to compare multi line.
 - Rename GqTransformation to GqASTTransformation to follow standard
 - Move @Gq out of ast package.
 - Rename package to com.ceilfors.groovy instead of transform.